-Save for Mr. Phua and Ms. Ng being spouses of each other, there are no financial, business, family or other material relationship among the Directors.
+There are no financial, business, family or other material relationship among the Directors.
 The biographical details of each of the Directors are set out in the section headed "Biographical Details of directors and senior management" of this report.

 DIRECTORS' SECURITIES TRANSACTIONS